chvnaveenkumar/CodeWord/Documentation/AcceptanceCriteria.md

 | User clicks on ‘Register Now’ button in the registration screen                             |        |          |
 | User should be able to redirect to the Login page                                           |        |          |

-## 1.02 - As a user, I want to log in with my Email Id and password.
+## 1.02 [Naveen Chandaluri] As a user, I want to log in with my Email Id and password.

 | Acceptance Criteria                                                | Yes/No | Comments |
 |--------------------------------------------------------------------|--------|----------|